Drug information provided by: IBM Micromedex

-Make sure your doctor knows if you are pregnant or breastfeeding before you receive this medicine.
 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away .
+Use an effective form of birth control during treatment to keep from getting pregnant.
+Men should use an effective form of birth control (eg, condoms) during treatment and for at least 3 months after the last dose to prevent pregnancy in a sexual partner.
+If a pregnancy occurs while using the medicine, tell your doctor right away.

 Nelarabine can cause serious nervous system problems.
 This may be more likely in patients who have had cancer treatment or radiation treatment to the head or back in the past.
-Check with your doctor right away if any of these symptoms occur with this medicine: numbness and tingling in the hands, fingers, feet, or toes; extreme sleepiness; seizures; clumsiness or unsteadiness while walking; or weakness in the arms, hands, legs, or feet .
+Check with your doctor right away if you or your child have a headache, dizziness, numbness and tingling in the hands, fingers, feet, or toes, extreme sleepiness, seizures, clumsiness or unsteadiness while walking, or weakness in the arms, hands, legs, or feet.

 While you are being treated with nelarabine, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
-Nelarabine may lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.
+Nelarabine may lower your body's resistance and there is a chance you or your child might get the infection the vaccination is meant to prevent.
 In addition, other persons living in your household should not take oral polio vaccine since there is a chance they could pass the polio virus on to you.
 Also, avoid persons who have taken oral polio vaccine within the last several months.
 Do not get close to them, and do not stay in the same room with them for very long.
-If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth .
+If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.

 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.